 The Average Directional Index (ADX) is used to measure the strength or weakness of a trend, not the actual direction.
 In general, when the positive directional indicator is higher than the negative directional in indicator, the trend of Stellar is assumed to be positive.
 An important signal is when the -DI (red line) and +DI (green line) crosses over.

-The Stellar currently follows a positive trend.
-For Stellar, the positive directional indicator is 51.65.
-The value for the negative directional indicator is lower (44.66).
-This means that the current trend of the Stellar is positive.
+The Stellar currently follows a negative trend.
+For Stellar, the positive directional indicator is 39.26.
+The value for the negative directional indicator is higher (59.59).
+This means that the current trend of the Stellar is negative.

 To measure the strength of the current trend, we look at the ADX.
 The value of the ADX for Stellar is 14.35, meaning that the trend is very weak.
 The ADX for Stellar does not give us a good indication to start buying or selling Stellar.

 To get a good signal to trade Stellar, we have to wait until the trend gives us a higher ADX value in the current negative trend.